 Safe Usage Guidelines

-While guarana is considered safe for most people, it is important to use it responsibly and under the guidance of a healthcare provider.
-Pregnant and breastfeeding women, children, and older adults should exercise caution when using guarana supplements, as there is limited research on its safety in these populations.
+Most people can use guarana safely, but they must take it responsibly and under the guidance of a healthcare provider.
+Pregnant and breastfeeding women, children, and older adults should approach guarana supplements with caution, since researchers have conducted limited studies on their safety in these groups.

-When taking Paullinia cupana supplements, it is important to follow the manufacturer’s recommended dosage and usage instructions.
-Taking too much Paullinia cupana can lead to side effects such as insomnia, anxiety, and heart palpitations.
-It is also important to be aware of potential interactions with other medications or supplements, and to consult with a pharmacist or healthcare provider before starting a new supplement regimen.
+When taking Paullinia cupana supplements, users must follow the manufacturer’s recommended dosage and instructions.
+Consuming too much guarana can trigger side effects such as insomnia, anxiety, and heart palpitations.
+Users also need to watch for possible interactions with other medications or supplements and consult a pharmacist or healthcare provider before beginning a new regimen.

 Consumer Information